San Diego Unpaid Wages Attorney

 If your employer has paid you less than the minimum wage at the time, you can file a claim and get the money back from your employer.

+Some employers may actually require you to undertake mandatory overtime in California.
+However, these businesses must still adhere to the rules that govern overtime pay.
 California also requires overtime pay for all hours worked in addition to the minimum wage:

 - If you work more than 8 hours per day,